chiselverify/chiselverify/README.md

 ```
 make
 ```
 This README contains a brief overview of the library and its functionalities.
 For a more in-depth tutorial, please check-out the [ChiselVerify Wiki](https://github.com/chiselverify/chiselverify/wiki).
+Ohter general documentation, such as technical reports and conference papers, can be found in the [documentation repository](https://github.com/chiselverify/documentation).

 **********************************